About the Club

 About Aikido

 Aikido, “The Way of Harmony,” is a Japanese martial art, developed over the first third of the last century by Morihei Ueshiba.
-However, roots of Aikido are much older and many techniques are draw from older martial arts traditions, particularly swordsmanship.
+However, the roots of Aikido are much older, and many techniques are drawn from older martial arts traditions, particularly swordsmanship.

-Aikido is a martial art meaning that can be an effective self defense tool and that many of its techniques can cause serious injury to an attacker.
-However, the goal of Aikido is not to learn to fight or sport.
+Aikido is a martial art, meaning that can be an effective self-defense tool and that many of its techniques can cause serious injury to an attacker.
+However, the goal of Aikido is not to learn to fight or compete in sport.
 Instead, Aikido strives to develop a harmony with your own body and mind such that you can perceive and react to any situation.
 This can mean recognizing a dangerous situation and avoiding it entirely or disabling and redirecting an attacker in self defense.

 Because much of Aikido’s basic body movement (tai-sabaki) is drawn from Japanese Swordsmanship, Aikido training at Northwestern University Aikido Club involves both empty-hand (toshu-waza) and weapons practice (buki-waza).
 The traditional Aikido training weapons – the wooden sword (bokken), wooden staff (jo) and wooden knife (tanto) – are utilized regularly.